Candida dubliniensis: Antifungal susceptibility

 In one study, all 20 C. dubliniensis isolates tested were susceptible to itraconazole, ketoconazole and amphotericin B.

 Fluconazole

 Many isolates of C. dubliniensis are sensitive to fluconazole.
 In one study, sixteen of twenty isolates were sensitive to fluconazole, while four were resistant.
 It has been hypothesized that C. dubliniensis possesses the ability to rapidly develop resistance to fluconazole, especially in patients on long-term therapy.

-Stable fluconazole resistance could be induced in vitro by subjecting sensitive strains to increasing concentrations of this antifungal.
-This resistance is mediated by a multidrug transporter that can be mobilized rapidly in vitro on exposure to fluconazole.

-Cases in America have shown the emergence of fluconazole-resistant C. dubliniensis.
-Three isolates were discovered in Texas, two of which were resistant (MIC, 64 µg/mL), and one of which demonstrated dose-dependent susceptibility (MIC, 16 µg/mL).
-Among C. dubliniensis isolates in HIV-positive patients in Maryland, most isolates were highly susceptible to fluconazole.
-A study of seventy-one isolates in Ireland showed that both the fluconazole-resistant and - susceptible strains were susceptible to itraconazole, amphotericin B, 5-fluorocytosine, experimental triazoles, voriconazole and echinocandin.